-Workshops are an excellent way to enhance a marriage or a long-term committed relationship.
-You may search in your local area for such workshops.
-There are also many workshops run by national organizations - backed by a strong body of research and time-tested techniques - that you can travel to attend.
-Here are examples of three of the most popular weekend workshops you can find across the U.S. and possibly internationally.
+Whether you're struggling in your relationship or just want to make your bond even stronger, couples workshops are a great way to enhance a marriage or a long-term committed relationship (and an alternative to counseling or therapy).
+Depending on where you live, you can search your local area for workshops to attend, but there are also many workshops run by national organizations–backed by a strong body of research and time-tested techniques—that you can travel to attend.
+We rounded up some of the most popular weekend workshops you can find across the U.S.

 Hold Me Tight